keithrbennett/wifiwand/README.md

 `Rate limit exceeded.
 Subscribe to a paid plan to increase your usage limits`

 If this happens, the public IP information will be silently omitted from the information hash.
-In this case, the web site 'https://www.whatismyip.com' is recommended, and `ro ipw` on the command line or `ro 'ipw'` in the shell will open that page in your browser for you.
+In this case, the web site 'https://www.iplocation.net/' is recommended, and `ro ipl` on the command line or `ro 'ipl'` in the shell will open that page in your browser for you.